Ssyhaj/EksperymentQMESE/Results.md

   - A 5-minute break was provided between sessions
   - Each session was limited to 30 minutes to prevent excessive fatigue
   - Counterbalancing ensures fatigue affects both conditions equally
-- *Analysis*: **[You should check]:** Did participants find fewer defects in Session 2 overall, regardless of condition?
-- *Residual risk*: **Low** to **Medium**.
-30-minute sessions are relatively short, but mental fatigue from code review can accumulate.
-Counterbalancing should distribute this effect equally.
+- *Residual risk*: **MEDIUM**.
+Code review is mentally demanding.
+30 minutes × 2 sessions = 60 minutes of intense focus may have induced fatigue.
+Counterbalancing distributes this equally, but if fatigue is severe, it increases noise/variability.

 **Threat 3: Code Difficulty Imbalance**

-- *Description*: If Code 1 and Code 2 differ substantially in difficulty, this could confound results.
+- *Description*: Code 1 and Code 2 differ substantially in difficulty.
-- *Mitigation*:
+- *Evidence*:
-  - Both codes were designed with 10 defects each
-  - Similar length (~500 LOC claimed, though line numbers suggest ~200-500)
-  - Similar domains (data structures vs. security)
+  - **Code 1:** 14 true defects
+  - **Code 2:** 29 true defects (207% of Code 1)
+  - This is a **major imbalance** contrary to the claim they were "similar"
-  - Counterbalancing:  Each code was reviewed by both solo and pair conditions
+- *Mitigation*: Counterbalancing ensures each code was reviewed by both solo and pair conditions.
-- *Analysis*: **[You should compare]:**
-  - Average defects found in Code 1 (across solo + pair) vs. Code 2 (across solo + pair)
-  - If Code 1 consistently yields more/fewer defects, difficulty may differ
-- *Residual risk*:  **Low**, due to counterbalancing.
-Even if codes differ in difficulty, both solo and pair reviewed each code.
+- *Residual risk*: **HIGH**.
+The 2× defect count difference is a major confound.
+Code 2 may have been genuinely harder (more defects to find) or just longer/more complex.
+This could interact with work mode:  pairs may benefit more on harder code.
+- *Recommendation*: Future studies must ensure equal defect counts or explicitly model code difficulty as a factor.

 **Threat 4: Hawthorne Effect**

 - *Description*: Participants may alter their behavior because they know they are being observed and studied.
 - *Mitigation*: Participants were told the study's general purpose without revealing specific hypotheses about pair superiority, reducing demand characteristics.
-- *Residual risk*: **High**.
-Participants knew they were being evaluated, which may have increased motivation in both conditions.
-However, this effect should be consistent across conditions.
-- *Observation*: The very high defect counts for some participants (Tomek:  20, Tomek + Kasia: 52) may reflect **over-reporting** due to Hawthorne effect (trying to appear thorough).
+- *Residual risk*: **HIGH**.
+The high report counts from some participants suggest possible **over-reporting** to appear thorough.
+The high FP rates (45-48%) support this:  participants may have reported marginal issues they wouldn't normally flag to maximize perceived performance.
+- *Impact*: This threatens **external validity**—real-world code reviewers wouldn't report every minor issue if not being evaluated.

 **Threat 5: Pair Dynamics Variability**

 - *Description*:  Different pairs may have vastly different collaboration dynamics (dominant vs. balanced), introducing noise in the pair condition.
-- *Evidence*: The pair condition shows **extreme variability**:
-  - Dominik + Kasia R.:  2 defects
-  - Mateusz + Piotr:  1 defect
-  - Ola + Dominika: 2 defects
-  - Kasia P. + Tomek: 3-9 defects (uncleardue to duplicates)
-  - **Tomek + Kasia: 52 defects** (26x more than some pairs!)
-- *Mitigation*:
-  - Post-experiment survey measured pair dynamics
-  - **[You should analyze survey data]** to see if Tomek + Kasia reported different collaboration patterns
+- *Evidence*:  **Substantial variability** in pair performance with an 18× difference in valid defects found between most and least productive pairs.
-  - Pairs were formed by participant preference
+- *Mitigation*: Post-experiment survey measured pair dynamics.
+Pairs were formed by participant preference (which may have helped or hindered).
-- *Residual risk*:  **Very High**.
-The enormous difference in pair performance (1-2 vs. 52 defects) suggests:
-  1. Pair dynamics strongly influence results
-  2. Tomek + Kasia may have used a different strategy or criteria
-  3. Some "defects" reported by Tomek + Kasia may be false positives
-- *Recommendation*: **You must:**
-  1. Validate Tomek + Kasia's 52 defects against answer key
-  2. Check if they reported different types of defects (e.g., style vs. logic)
-  3. Consider sensitivity analysis excluding this outlier pair
+- *Residual risk*: **HIGH**.
+The pair condition is not a homogeneous treatment—it represents different pair experiences with varying collaboration dynamics.

 **Threat 6: Task Understanding Variability**

 - *Description*:  Participants may have understood "what counts as a defect" differently.
 - *Evidence*:
-  - Tomek + Kasia: 52 defects vs. 1-9 for all others
-  - Range notations ("47-51", "77-96"): Suggests different reporting interpretations
-  - Tomek: 20 defects solo vs. 0-2 for other solo reviewers
+  - **Reporting intensity:** 0-52 defects reported (massive range)
+  - **False positive rates:** 0%-100% (participants had completely different accuracy)
+  - **Out-of-bounds line numbers:** Suggest some didn't understand the task
+  - **Joke entries (2137):** Suggests some weren't taking it seriously or testing the system
 - *Mitigation*:
   - Defect categories guide was provided
   - Instructions clarified reporting protocol
   - Answer key defines ground truth
-- *Residual risk*: **Very High**.
-The data strongly suggests different interpretations:
+- *Residual risk*: **HIGH**.
+The data suggests different participants used different criteria:
-  - Some may have reported every minor style issue
+  - **Conservative interpreters:** Reported only obvious bugs (0-3 defects)
+  - **Aggressive interpreters:** Reported many issues including minor ones (20+ defects)
-  - Others may have focused only on critical bugs
+  - **Style vs. logic:** Some may have focused on style issues; others on functional bugs
-  - This is a **major threat** that could invalidate comparisons
-- *Recommendation*: **You must:**
-  1. Categorize defects by type (using answer key): security, logic, style, etc.
-  2. Check if high-count participants reported more style issues
-  3. Consider analyzing only critical defects (severity filter)
-  4. Include defect type in analysis
+- *Impact*: This threatens the dependent variable's validity.
+We may not be measuring the same construct consistently across participants.

 ### Construct Validity